top of page

 From October of 2019 to March of 2020, I worked on a nano tourism project in Sangti Valley, Arunachal Pradesh.
 In collaboration with the State government and a local waste management organisation, we organised an event to celebrate the Buddhist New Year festival, that generated money to create a waste management system for the entire village.
 I was responsible for creating a field guide to Sangti Valley, researching the culture and traditions of the Monpa and for curating a pop-up museum for the Gathering.

 In 2021, I was a resident at the Serendipity Art Foundation’s Food Lab, where I initiated "Boochi" - an interdisciplinary exploration of Entomophagy or insect eating in India.
-My work was exhibited at the India Art Fair in 2022.
+My work was exhibited at the India Art Fair in 2022 and Serendipity Festival 2024.

 Download CV